 In the community

-The Centre is home to the Opera House’s world-renowned Children, Families and Creative Learning program, along with new and expanded programming including STEAM (Science, Technology, Engineering, Art and Mathematics) and other initiatives.
+In January 2022, the Opera House opened the Centre for Creativity, a purpose-built home for hands-on creative experiences.
+The centre is home to our children, families and creative learning program, along with new and expanded programming including STEAM (Science, Technology, Engineering, Art and Mathematics) and other initiatives.

 Sustainability is in our DNA.
 We have embedded social and environmental sustainability measures aligned with the Global Goals into our organisation-wide planning.